bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 write (string $data, int $times = 1) : self
 ```

-This method writes the text provided in the first parameter "$data" to the terminal.
+This method writes the text provided in the first parameter "$data" to the Terminal.
 If the second parameter "$times" is defined, it will repeat the writing "n" times.

 ### Writing to output